• Skip to main content

 How to Open Registry Editor In Windows 11/10

-Windows Registry is a Database in Windows operating system, designed to store Settings, Options and other information for most of the Apps, Software Programs and Hardware components installed on the computer.
+Windows Registry is a protected Database in Windows operating system, designed to store Settings, Options and other information for apps, programs and Hardware components installed on the computer.

-Hence, changes made to Registry Files can have an immediate or delayed (after restart) impact on overall operation of the computer, Apps and Software programs linked to the modified registry files.
+Hence, any changes made to Registry Files can have an immediate or delayed (after restart) impact on the overall operation of the computer, apps and programs that were linked to the Registry files.

 Note: Windows Registry Files are stored in “RegBack” Folder, which is located at C:\Windows\System32\config\RegBack.
 If Registry is not being backed up, you will find all entries in this folder having 0 Kb size.

-However, you need to be aware that any mistake made, while editing registry files can impact the proper functioning of your computer and it can even make your device inaccessible.
+While it easy to open the Registry Editor on your computer, you need to be aware that any mistake made while editing Registry files can have an adverse impact on the proper functioning of your computer and it can even make your device inaccessible.

 1. Open Registry Editor Using Run Command